Abhishek-Birada/javascript/README.md

 anything.toString() : used to convert the number into string. anything.toPrecision() : it is used to fix the number of digits in a given number and returns a string.
 Ex : 1234.56 toPrecision(5) to "1234.5", but for 0.00123 toPrecision(2) = "0.0012"(starting zeros ignored). anything.toLocaleString() : coverts an number into local number naming culture.
-                          example: let num=new Number(100000) num.toLocaleString(en-IN) is represented as 1,00,000 in indian standards, 100,000 in US standards use en-US. anything.valueOf(),anything.toExponential()
+                          example: let num=new Number(100000)
+						  num.toLocaleString(en-IN) is represented as 1,00,000 in indian standards, 100,000 in US standards use en-US. anything.valueOf(),anything.toExponential()

-Note : whenever we use dot(.) on primitive's then a object is created which is wrapper around the primitive.so that we can use all useful
-	   properties and methods on the primitive.

 Math :